triggerdotdev/api-icons/readme.md

 They will:

-1. check any changes look good in Storybook.
+1. Check any changes look good in Storybook.
 2. Bump the version number.
+3. Run `npm i`.
-3. Run `npm publish` to publish a new version.
+4. Run `npm publish` to publish a new version.
-4. Push the modified package.json to the repository.
+5. Push the modified package.json to the repository.

 ## License